exercism/javascript/exercises/concept/annalyns-infiltration/.docs/instructions.md

 ## 2. Check if the 'Spy' action is possible

-Implement a function named `canSpy` that takes three boolean values, indicating if the knight, archer and the prisoner, respectively, are awake.
+Implement a function named `canSpy` that takes three boolean values, indicating if the knight, archer and prisoner, respectively, are awake.
 The function returns `true` if the 'Spy' action is available based on the state of the characters.
 Otherwise, returns `false`: